 The fantastical and wryly comical videos, sculptures, and installations by Los Angeles– and Amsterdam-based artist Nathaniel Mellors (b.
 1974, Doncaster, UK) employ absurdist satire to incisively critique morality, national identity, religion, and power structures in contemporary society.

 Nathaniel Mellors, The Vomiter (Ourhouse), 2010.
 Animatronic sculpture with silicon hose, peristaltic pump, painted silicon, wood, steel, paper pulp, and bucket, dimensions variable.
 Photo: Alexander Newton.
-Courtesy the artist and the Box, Los Angeles
+Courtesy the artist; the Box, Los Angeles; Matt’s Gallery, London; Monitor, Rome; and Stigter van Doesburg, Amsterdam

 South Galleries, Ground Floor Get Directions